learn-co-curriculum/dsc-spark-docker-installation/README.md

 ### Kitematic

-["Kitematic"](https://kitematic.com/) allows for a "one-click install" of containers in Docker running on your Mac and windows and lets you control your app containers from a graphical user interface (GUI).
-This takes away a lot of cognitive load required to set up and configure virtual environments. *Kitematic used to be a separate program, but now it is automatically included with new versions of Docker*
+["Kitematic"](https://kitematic.com/) allows for a "one-click install" of containers in Docker running on your Mac and Windows and lets you control your app containers from a graphical user interface (GUI).
+This takes away a lot of cognitive load required to set up and configure virtual environments. *Kitematic used to be a separate program, but now it is automatically included with new versions of Docker*.

-Once Docker is successfully installed, we need to perform the following tasks in the given sequence to create a notebook that is pyspark enabled.
+Once Docker is successfully installed, we need to perform the following tasks in the given sequence to create a notebook that is PySpark enabled.

 ### Click on the docker toolbar on mac and select Kitematic